Legendstyler00/pvparena2.0/doc/modules.md

 Anyway, don't hesitate to test legacy modules by yourself, a big part of them work normally or have trivial issues.
 Obviously if you encounter one, you can [report it](https://github.com/Eredrim/pvparena/issues) 😉

-### What happened to ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss, MatchResultsStats, RedstoneTriggers or SpecialJoin?
-These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.

 ### What happened to BattlefieldManager and Items?
 The modules have been renamed to SpawnCollections and ItemSpawners respectively.

+### What happened to other missing modules?

+As you maybe saw it, several modules has been removed.
+They are ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss, MatchResultsStats, RedstoneTriggers, SinglePlayerSupport and SpecialJoin.

+These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.

 ## Installing modules